ckn3/S2DL/README.md

 Now, you're set to run S2DL with your dataset.
 Simply choose your data when prompted by `S2DL_main.m`.

-By following these steps, you'll be able to integrate and utilize your own multispectral dataset within the S2DL framework, expanding its application to new and unique datasets.
+By following these steps, you'll be able to integrate and utilize your own hyperspectral dataset within the S2DL framework, expanding its application to new and unique datasets.